Skip to content

 For a one-shot run without a persistent executor, chain recorders directly on the compiled chart:

-import { flowChart, narrative, metrics } from 'footprintjs';
+import { narrative } from 'footprintjs';

 const narr = narrative();